 Yes - because the treatment involves radioactivity, there are some special precautions you need to take.
 The exact timings will depend on the dose of RAI.

-• Stay away from infants (aged less than 3 years of age) and pregnant women for 27 days
+• Stay away from infants (less than 3 years of age) and pregnant people for 27 days.

 If you usually share a bed with someone, you will need to sleep separately for 16 days, longer if they are pregnant.